We offer a flexible range of legal advice and services for executors and/or beneficiaries in and around London relating to probate.

 If you need advice of any kind, whether at the outset or as and when a problem arises during probate, we provide an experienced and cost effective service.
 It is especially important to recognise that if you make a significant error which is potentially negligent, you may be personally liable as executor or administrator, which is another good reason to get good legal advice on any issue of concern.
 Doing so may well protect you at a later stage.

 The executor will need to apply for a Grant of Representation from the probate registry office.

 Under most circumstances the executor/executors will be expected to follow up their application by attending an interview before the Grant of Representation can be awarded.

 Once they have received the grant the executor then has the authority to access the deceased’s accounts and start getting them in order ready to distribute as stated in the will.

-This is the time when the executor can start paying off companies the deceased owed money to and closing down old accounts.
+This is the time when the executor can start paying off any debts and closing down old accounts.

 The final stage of the executor’s duties is the distribution of the estate.
-This involves handing out the deceased’s belongings in accordance to the will and, although it sounds relatively straight forward, is often the time when family feuds arise.
+This involves complying with the will regarding any specific gifts and paying out legacies after completing the estate accounts and paying any debts and/or Inheritance Tax.
+This is unfortunately often the time when family probate feuds arise.